-View Help as HTML Pages
+View help as HTML pages

-The Sitecore Installation Framework contains a folder of HTML pages that you can read with any browser.
+Sitecore Install Framework contains a folder of HTML pages that you can read with any browser.
 To read the documentation:

-- In Windows Explorer, navigate to the SitecoreInstallFramework\docs\html folder. - 2.
-To open it in a browser window, double-click the relevant topic.
+- 1. In Windows Explorer, navigate to the SitecoreInstallFramework\docs\html folder. - 2.
+To open it in the default browser window, double-click the relevant topic.

-Get a List of the Available Tasks and Config Functions
+Get a list of the available tasks and config functions